Winfield Scott Hancock: Service on the Plains

 After the executions, Hancock was assigned command of the newly organized Middle Military Department, headquartered in Baltimore.
 In 1866, on Grant's recommendation, Hancock was promoted to major general and was transferred, later that year, to command of the military Department of the Missouri, which included the states of Missouri and Kansas and the territories of Colorado and New Mexico.
 Hancock reported to Fort Leavenworth, Kansas, and took up his new posting.

 Soon after arriving, he was assigned by General Sherman to lead an expedition to negotiate with the Cheyenne and Sioux, with whom relations had worsened since the Sand Creek massacre.
 The negotiations got off to a bad start, and after Hancock ordered the burning of an abandoned Cheyenne village in central Kansas, relations became worse than when the expedition had started.

 The official report to the President by the Indian Peace Commission found that the actions of George Custer and other subordinates just after Hancock's arrival led to an instigation of violent reprisals by the Native Americans:

 Orders were then given to surround the village and capture the Indians remaining.
 The order was obeyed, but the chiefs and warriors had departed.
 The only persons found were an old Sioux and an idiotic girl of eight or nine years of age.
 It afterwards appeared that the person of this girl had been violated, from which she soon died.
 The Indians were gone, and the report spread that she had been a captive among them, and they had committed this outrage before leaving.
 The Indians say that she was an idiotic Cheyenne girl, forgotten in the confusion of flight, and if violated, it was not by them.

-The next morning General Custer, under orders, stated in pursuit of the Indians with his cavalry, and performed a campaign of great labor and suffering, passing over a vast extent of country, but seeing no hostile Indians.
+The next morning General Custer, under orders, started in pursuit of the Indians with his cavalry, and performed a campaign of great labor and suffering, passing over a vast extent of country, but seeing no hostile Indians.
 When the fleeing Indians reached the Smoky Hill they destroyed a station and killed several men.
 A courier having brought this intelligence to General Hancock, he at once ordered the Indian village, of about 300 lodges, together with the entire property of the tribes, to be burned.